bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:43:13

 I believe not.
-So You can already not send those in the mempool today.
+So you can already not send those in the mempool today.
 It won't be relayed.

 Speaker 0: 00:43:20